How to Put Your Freezer to Work, Plus Frozen Meals Made Fresh

-Food Network Kitchens created two recipes for home-cooked versions of traditionally store-bought frozen meals: chicken tenders (pictured top) and fish sticks.
+Food Network Kitchens has two recipes for home-cooked versions of traditionally store-bought frozen meals: chicken tenders (pictured top) and fish sticks.
 Unlike the packaged products that likely have been deep-fried and then frozen, these are simply breaded and frozen before they're cooked.
 When you're ready to enjoy, transfer them to the oven and bake until golden brown and deliciously crispy.

-If you struggle to make time for breakfast more so than dinner, look to Food Network Kitchens' Freezer to Oven Berry Muffins (pictured left) to make morning meals a cinch.
+If you struggle to make time for breakfast more so than dinner, look to Food Network Kitchens' Freezer to Oven Berry Muffins to make morning meals a cinch.
 Fill muffin tins with a traditional batter, dot with blueberries and finish with a brown-sugar topping, then immediately move to the freezer, as "freezing them before baking — instead of reheating after baking — ensures that they'll taste freshly baked, with soft tender insides and hot, gooey berries," according to Food Network Kitchens.
 Out of the freezer, a few minutes in the oven is all it takes to turn out warm, fluffy muffins.